AdobeDocs/campaign-classic.en/help/delivery/using/steps-sending-the-delivery.md

 ![](assets/s_ncs_user_wizard_delivery.png)

-* **[!UICONTROL Delivery priority]**: This option allows you to influence the sending order for your deliveries by stating their priority level (normal, high or low).
-This lets you prioritize the order for certain, more urgent deliveries over others.
+* **[!UICONTROL Delivery priority]**: use this option to change the sending order for your deliveries by setting their priority level: normal, high or low.

-* **[!UICONTROL Message batch quantity]**: This option allows you to define the number of messages grouped within the same XML delivery package.
+* **[!UICONTROL Message batch quantity]**: use this option to define the number of messages grouped within the same XML delivery package.
 If the parameter is set to 0, the messages are automatically grouped.
 The package size is defined by the calculation `<delivery size>/1024`, with a minimum of 8 and a maximum of 256 messages by package.

   >[!IMPORTANT]
   >
-  >When the delivery is duplicated, the parameter is reset.
+  >When the delivery is created by duplicating an existing one, this parameter is reset.

-* **[!UICONTROL Send using multiple waves]**: Use this option to send your messages in waves, rather than to your whole audience.
-Configure the number of batches and their proportion.
+* **[!UICONTROL Send using multiple waves]**: use this option to send your messages in batches rather than to your whole audience at once.
 [Learn more](#sending-using-multiple-waves).

-* **[!UICONTROL Test SMTP delivery]**: Use this option to test sending via SMTP.
+* **[!UICONTROL Test SMTP delivery]**: use this option to test sending via SMTP.
 The delivery is processed up to connection to the SMTP server but is not sent: for every recipient of the delivery, Campaign connects to the SMTP provider server, executes the SMTP RCPT TO command, and closes the connection before the SMTP DATA command.

   >[!NOTE]
   >
-  >* This option is not recommended in mid-sourcing.
+  >* This option must not be set in mid-sourcing.
   >
   >* Learn more about SMTP server configuration, in [this section](../../installation/using/configure-delivery-settings.md).

-* **[!UICONTROL Email BCC]**: This option lets you store emails on an external system through BCC by simply adding a BCC email address to your message target.
-For more on this, refer to [this section](sending-messages.md#archiving-emails).
+* **[!UICONTROL Email BCC]**: use this option to store emails on an external system through BCC by simply adding a BCC email address to your message target.
+[Learn more](sending-messages.md#archiving-emails).

 ## Confirm delivery {#confirming-delivery}

-When the delivery is configured and ready to be sent, make sure you have run the delivery analysis.
+When the delivery is configured and ready to be sent, execute the delivery analysis.

 To do this, click **[!UICONTROL Send]**, select the desired action and click **[!UICONTROL Analyze]**.
-For more on this, see [Launch the analysis](steps-validating-the-delivery.md#analyzing-the-delivery).
+[Learn more](steps-validating-the-delivery.md#analyzing-the-delivery).

 ![](assets/s_ncs_user_email_del_send.png)